 The most desirable neighbourhoods to stay in are the Old Town (Staré Město), the Lesser Quarter (Malá Strana), Újezd, the Castle Area (Hradčany), and possibly the New Town (Nové Město).
-Neighbourhoods located a little bit outside the centre, like Smíchov, Vinohrady and Žižkov, are easily accessible by Prague’s inexpensive, efficient metro and tram system, and are well recommende to those on a lower budget.
+Neighbourhoods located a little bit outside the centre, like Smíchov, Vinohrady and Žižkov, are easily accessible by Prague’s inexpensive, efficient metro and tram system and are well recommended to those on a lower budget.

 For those looking for a party vibe, then the place to be is the New Town (Wenceslas Square) or the Old Town – an area with a number of bars, clubs and other late-night entertainment options.

-For those looking for a romantic weekend away, then without doubt the best place to stay is the area of Malá Strana (Lesser Town) or Újezd, which is close to a number of great restaurants and is also well connected to other areas of the city, meaning that you will be able to enjoy all of the sights and sounds of Prague without having to endure long tram or taxi rides – something that would really take the edge off a romantic vacation!
+For those looking for a romantic weekend away, then, without doubt, the best place to stay is the area of Malá Strana (Lesser Town) or Újezd, which is close to many great restaurants and is also well connected to other areas of the city, meaning that you will be able to enjoy all of the sights and sounds of Prague without having to endure long tram or taxi rides – something that would really take the edge off a romantic vacation!

-Újezd – Borders the Lesser Town, and is the area located below the Petrin Hill.
+Borders the Lesser Town and is the area located below Petrin Hill.
 Connected with trams and within walking distance of the Charles Bridge, it is not a bad choice.
 Ujezd’s tram stop is opposite the Funicular.

-Hradčany (Prague Castle) – The neighbourhood surrounding Prague Castle, the area on the Castle Hill, is dotted with expensive hotels (luxury residences or suite hotels), gardens and historic buildings.
-This location is best if you plan to visit the castle during your trip, or its lovely picturesque surroundings.
+The neighbourhood surrounding Prague Castle, the area on Castle Hill, is dotted with expensive hotels (luxury residences or suite hotels), gardens and historic buildings.
+This location is best if you plan to visit the castle during your trip or its lovely picturesque surroundings.
 The castle area includes Pohořelec where the Strahov Monastery is, Úvoz (Castle Steps) and the New World (Nový Svět).
 The disadvantage is that you will be far from the action with fewer high-end eateries and far less street life.

-Vinohrady – The area located above the Wenceslas Square (National Museum), with leafy residential streets.
+The area located above Wenceslas Square (National Museum), with leafy residential streets.
 Just within a tram ride or walking distance of the city centre.
 Many nice and reasonable priced hotels, small bars, shops and good restaurants too.
-The area is not as tourist-friendly, and is rather quiet and filled with locals.
+The area is not as tourist-friendly and is rather quiet and filled with locals.

-Dejvice – On the way from the Airport, with nice surroundings, but it is a rather residential area.
+On the way from the Airport, with nice surroundings, but it is a rather residential area.
 Not within walking distance of the Old Town, but not far from Prague Castle.
-By tram or metro you can get to the city centre in 10-15 minutes.
+By tram or metro, you can get to the city centre in 10-15 minutes.

-Karlín – Has the disadvantage of not offering the best surroundings, with rather ugly buildings.
-Ten minutes to the city centre by public transport.
+It has the disadvantage of not offering the best surroundings, with rather ugly buildings—ten minutes to the city centre by public transport.